digixc/CompSci/CurriculumDevelopment/KeyStages1-3CSProgression.md

 Making learning and learning outcomes visible to students:

-1. The learning process ;
+1. The learning process is well defined, engaging, and relevant to students;
-2. The language of learning used in classrooms;
+2. The language of learning used in classrooms is stimulating, encouraging independent thinking and technically correct and up-to-date;
-3. Learning intentions and learning outcomes with clear differentiations ;
+3. The Learning intentions and learning outcomes are well defined, logical and  appropriate with clear differentiations ;
+4. Learning of theory knowledge will be combined with practical skill development whenever possible;
-4. Self Assessment of the learning process with differentiated student self assessment rubrics;
+5. Self Assessment of the learning process with differentiated student self assessment rubrics;
-5. Interventions (Thinking interventions and e-learning interventions) that enhance the conditions of value when learning via differentiated interventions.

-Learning to learn:

-Encouraging learners to think about the strengths and weaknesses of their own thinking when they are learning and to make thoughtful decisions on what to do next.
-Students of all ages should be encouraged answer the following questions:

     1. What am I learning?
     2. How is it going?
     3. What do I do next?

 ---